Alpha-Blend-Interactive/docs/docs/official/platform/account.md

      - you have linked your Patreon to your ChilloutVR account
      - you would like to claim the unlock account

-We apologise from the inconvenience of this process
+We apologise from the inconvenience of this process.

+### Steam

+The unlocked account purchase via Steam DLC has been deprecated, and can no longer be purchased.

+If you have bought it while it was available, you still have it.
+Nothing has been taken away.

 # Frequently Asked Questions